 Buy refillable dental floss.
 I recently discovered Dental Lace – a refillable dental floss that comes in a glass container!
 Now what to do with all those freebies from the dentist….

 Make homemade toothpaste.
-Never in a million years did I think I would make homemade toothpaste – but I did and I keep it in a repurposed glass jar so there’s no need for plastic.
-Another plastic-free option is Frau Fowler tooth powder, which comes in a metal tin.
+Never in a million years did I think I would make homemade toothpaste – but I did and it can be stored in a repurposed glass jar so there’s no need for plastic.
+Another plastic-free option is tooth powder, which comes in a metal tin.
 I love how fresh my teeth feel after using it!

 Say no to plastic microbeads.
 Many facial scrubs use plastic beads for scrubbing power but why use plastic when natural ingredients are so much nicer?
 Try my customizable facial scrub recipe instead!

 Experiment with a shampoo bar.
-Here’s an area where I’m still a work in progress.
-I tried a shampoo bar once and didn’t like it, but know some people swear by them.
-I’ve also tried dry shampoo and the no-poo method but those didn’t work for me either.
+Over the years I’ve tried lots of different plastic free shampoo bars and I’m sure you can find one that works for you.
 My local co-op carries one or two types of shampoo in bulk but I’ve been having too much fun trying out different non-toxic shampoo brands to stick with just one.

 Buy plastic-free beauty products.
-So many natural beauty and personal care products come in glass, metal or paperboard containers these days.
-Some of my favorite brands with non-plastic packaging options include Goddess Garden, MyChelle, Sanre Organic Skinfood, Juice Beauty, Beautycounter and Pacifica.
+Great news!
+Many natural beauty and personal care products come packaged in glass, metal or paperboard containers these days.
+Some of my favorite brands with non-plastic packaging options include Beautycounter, Activist Skincare, RMS Beauty, and Pacifica.
+(Find more of my sustainable makeup picks here)

 Use reusable menstrual products.
 Think about it.
 Those plastic lined menstrual pads aren’t exactly great for you down there.
 And those plastic tampon applicators?
 What a waste!
 It might take some getting used to but cloth menstrual pads and menstrual cups (like the Diva Cup or the Lena) are the way of the future.